+2. Maintain a routine and reduce stress.
 One thing I noticed is that chickens are quite scared of anything unusual and do not like disruptions in their routine.
-Most of them were very suspicious of the training equipment (orange traffic cone and ball) and of course of the sound of my clicker.
+Most of them were very suspicious of the training equipment (orange traffic cone and ball) and, of course, the sound of my clicker.

 It helped to leave the cone out near the feeding station for some time, as it appeared that the color and shape of it scared some chickens away.

+3. Use your voice.
 Interestingly, I caught myself making mistakes I would never do with dogs!
 I never tend to repeat verbal cues with dogs, but with chickens, I caught myself often repeating them for some reason.
 I then noticed how chicken camps were actually very quiet and there was little chit-chatting going on with the chickens.
-I guess I was wasting my words in giving praise as chickens appear to be quite down to earth; "just shut up and give me the food, please"!
+I guess I was wasting my words in giving praise as chickens appear to be quite down to earth: "Just shut up and give me the food, please"!
 My timing was also initially quite awful.

 Below is one of my first videos of me training my Jersey giant to walk around a cone in a circle.
 Next, is me calling my chickens (I like to call them silly names like "Poochie, Poochie").
 I must confess, their response to their recall is much faster than the average dog!